michael-wherry/ladybug-query/README.md

   <img src="images/Question 1 Visual.png" alt="Question 1 Visual" width="600" height="300">

 * This shows that what proportions of each species was found in which environment
-* We also see that the species with the fewest observations did not boast a diverse list of environments
+* This helps us to better understands the species of ladybugs within our research and what environments they reside within the most

 **2) What months were responsible for the largest proportions of each species?**
   * To answer this we used a boxplot created with the code